 Casa del Mar Dive Hotel

-Casa del Mar is a popular dive resort and situated right across the street from an excellent shore diving area.
+Casa del Mar is a popular all-inclusive dive resort and situated right across the street from an excellent shore diving area.
 I’ve stayed there many times (before moving here).

 If you’ve booked a dive package with them, this hotel is a good example of one that offers unlimited shore diving – just be sure to ask while making your reservations and dive arrangements.

 The Casa del Mar hotel pier and beach offers ways to enter by giant stride or (sometime slippery) stairs.